You want to stargaze and have set up your telescope and mount in your backyard.

 If the sky is pale blue or white during the day, then this is a sign that the light is being scattered by tiny particles.
-These particles also scatter artificial light from light pollution sources at night, which isn’t conducive to being able to see celestial objects.
+These particles also scatter artificial light from light pollution sources at night, which is not conducive to being able to see celestial objects.

-Save your stargazing trips for when the sky is deep blue in the afternoon – you’ll be able to enjoy a transparent, beautifully dark sky at night.
+Save your stargazing trips for when the sky is deep blue in the afternoon – you will be able to enjoy a transparent, beautifully dark sky at night.